csparanjape/Housing_price/README.md

 * **long** - Longitude
 * **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - The square footage of the land lots of the nearest 15 neighbors

+After analyzing the data, I developed linear regression and ann models to predict the prices.
+It is observed that ANN performs marginally better than that of the LinReg model, however, the cost of computing the ANN model is hard to justify compared to marginal improvement over LinReg.